data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

 ### Non-goals

-Providing a _complete standardized dataframe API_ is not a goal of the `__dataframe__` protocol.
+Providing a _complete, standardized dataframe API_ is not a goal of the `__dataframe__` protocol.
 Instead, this is a goal of the full dataframe API standard, which the Consortium for Python Data API Standards aims to provide in the future.
 When that full API standard is implemented by dataframe